restorecommerce/chassis-srv/README.md

 ## Features

 - Business logic exposed via gRPC
-- Endpoint discovery, as well as retry and timeout mechanisms
+- Retry and timeout logic
 - Endpoint calls with custom middleware
-- Provide multiple microservice functionalities from the Restore Commerce ecosystem, such as logging, database access, cache handling or exposing system commands.
+- Provide multiple microservice functionalities from the Restorecommerce ecosystem, such as logging, database access, cache handling or exposing system commands.

 ## Architecture

-The chassis consists of 6 components:
+The chassis consists of 7 components:

 - a configuration loader
 - a multi-transport configurable log infrastructure
-- a base Restore Commerce microservice structure provided by the [Server](src/microservice/server.ts) class, which emits state-related events and can be bound to a number of [gRPC](https://grpc.io/docs/) endpoints, given a [Protocol Buffer](https://developers.google.com/protocol-buffers/docs/overview) interface and a transport config
+- a base Restorecommerce microservice structure provided by the [Server](src/microservice/server.ts) class, which emits state-related events and can be bound to a number of [gRPC](https://grpc.io/docs/) endpoints, given a [Protocol Buffer](https://developers.google.com/protocol-buffers/docs/overview) interface and a transport config
+- custom middleware
 - a cache-loader based on configuration files
 - a provider-based mechanism to access different databases
 - a base implementation for a [command-interface](command-interface.md)